pravatbhusal/summons-list-tool/README.md

 # Installation
 1. Download this repository as a .zip file
 2. Extract the .zip file
-3. Find and open the "SummonsEditor.jar" file inside the unzipped folder
+3. Find and open the "SummonsListTool.jar" file inside the unzipped folder
 4. Finished!